List of television shows notable for negative reception: Specials and television films

 This 1978 TV special has been heavily criticized by Star Wars fans and the general public.
 David Hofstede, author of What Were They Thinking?: The 100 Dumbest Events in Television History, ranked the holiday special at number one, calling it "the worst two hours of television ever".
 Shepard Smith, a former news anchor for the Fox News Channel, referred to it as a "'70s train wreck, combining the worst of Star Wars with the utter worst of variety television".
 Actor Phillip Bloch explained on a TV Land special entitled The 100 Most Unexpected TV Moments, that the special, "...just wasn't working.
 It was just so surreal".
 On the same program, Ralph Garman, a voice actor for the show Family Guy, explained that "Star Wars Holiday Special is one of the most infamous television programs in history.
 And it's so bad that it actually comes around to good again, but passes it right up".
 George Lucas, who had little involvement with the special's production, is quoted as saying, "If I had the time and a sledgehammer, I would track down every copy of that program and smash it".
-The only aspect of the special that has been generally well-received is the animated segment by Canadian animation studio Nelvana, which introduces Boba Fett, who become a popular character when he appeared in the Star Wars theatrical films.
+The only aspect of the special that has been generally well-received is the animated segment by Canadian animation studio Nelvana, which introduces Boba Fett, who became a popular character when he appeared in the Star Wars theatrical films.